Komodo/KomodoEdit/README.txt

 Build Prerequisites for Linux
 =============================

-- Python 2.5.
+- Python 2.5 or greater.
 Your distro's Python 2.5 should be sufficient, or you can install ActivePython from here:

     <http://downloads.activestate.com/ActivePython/linux/2.5/>